Tool to count and generate partial k-permutations, ie combinations where the order matters (A,B distinct with B,A).

 Partial permutations need exponential resources of computer time, so the generation must be paid.

 dCode retains ownership of the "K-Permutations" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "K-Permutations" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "K-Permutations" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "K-Permutations" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "K-Permutations" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "K-Permutations" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "K-Permutations" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.